UN-OCHA/odsg8-site/html/themes/custom/common_design_subtheme/README.md

 Customizations
 --------------

-The contains additions to the default common design subtheme:
+The list below contains additions to the default common design subtheme:

 **Base styling**